developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/about/index.md

 ## Network Requirements

 * The client application sends device status and events to the server over HTTPS.
 Network port 443 must be enabled to reach the Google Cloud Firebase platform.
-* Zebra Device Tracker web portal URL, supplied by Zebra, is accessible.
+* Device Tracker web portal URL, supplied by Zebra, is accessible.
 * The following URL is accessible: <br><br>

 &nbsp;&nbsp;&nbsp;`https://[ProjectID].firebaseio.com`